 Looking back on my symptoms over the years, it’s obvious I have been dealing with stress and anxiety since I was a small child and they’re something I continue to deal with.

 I have also been dealing with symptoms very similar to Kenophobia and have been since my mid-thirties.
 Kenophobia is an irrational and persistent fear of buildings that have a big sense of scale to them.
 I first noticed the condition when I visited an old steel works science museum that had a vast open space of 4 to 5 storeys high.

-My symptoms were striking because they came on very quickly.
-I would begin to feel anxious and slightly panicked.
-My temperature would rise and my breathing would increase, then I would begin to hyperventilate and that would bring about rapid breathing, panic and fear.
+My symptoms were striking, because they came on very quickly.
+I began to feel anxious and slightly panicked.
+My temperature started rising and my breathing increased, then I started to hyperventilate and that brought on rapid breathing, panic and fear.
 I needed to get out.

-In my case, my inability to be able to rationale or remove anxiety away through neurological impairments is another reason why I struggle.
-Experiences and symptoms and how those manifests themselves is personal to me, but my inability to be able to work through experiences because of my neurological impairments makes what I deal with, so much worse.
+In my case, my inability to be able to rationale or remove anxiety away through my neurological impairments, is the reason why I struggle.
+Experiences and symptoms and how those manifests themselves is personal to me, but my inability to be able to work through experiences because of my neurological impairments makes what I deal with worse.

 Because I am not able to resolve certain problems that need to be resolved, they continue to manifest themselves in my anxiety disorder.
-My symptoms include, extreme anxiety and dread; rapid breathing, shortness of breath; nausea; inability to articulate clearly; irritability; lack of focus; feelings of powerlessness; feelings and fear of losing control.
+My symptoms include, extreme anxiety and dread, rapid breathing, inability to articulate clearly, irritability, lack of focus; feelings of powerlessness, feelings and fear of losing control.

 This also happens in circumstances where I have no control of an outcome and am struggling to find an answer that would take away stress.
 The reality for me is that the more I understand my symptoms, the more scary it all feels.